JanLahmann/RasQberry/documentation/HowToContribute.md

 If you made some changes at the same time it is possible that you will get an merge conflict.
 To work further on your changes you will need to resolve them.<br/>

 ## 2. Clone the copied repository
-After you successfully forked the RasQberry-Repo you now need to cloned on your local computer to work on it and to make some changes.<br/>
+After you successfully forked the RasQberry-Repo you now need to clone on your local computer to work on it and to make some changes.<br/>
 You can clone it either with the github desktop tool or with the terminal

 ### with github desktop